 Classkick has a neat format and lots of little details that make it especially user-friendly.
 For example, you can color-code your rosters and each assignment displays a series of colored dots beneath its name so you get an at-a-glance overview of which classes have which assignments.
-Some teachers might balk at the fact that you can only upload pre-made assignments via the device's camera roll.
+Some teachers might balk at the limited assignment creation features: You can't actually build your assignment in the app, but you can upload and crop pre-made assignments via your device's camera roll or use an assignment created by another teacher you know or from the free Assignment Library.
 However, once you get used to this -- and use your iPad take a few strategic screenshots of the content you want to share -- you'll find that it's pretty easy to get used to.
 It's also nice that students and teachers have exactly the same capabilities for writing and importing images and recording audio; this could make for some cool collaboration opportunities, and it offers a nice way for teachers to differentiate instruction and allow students to respond in a variety of ways.

 There are lots of apps out there that help teachers go paperless like this; Classkick's biggest strength is its super-simple, well-designed interface and its real-time progress monitoring.
-It doesn't offer instant feedback, which is okay: instead, it offers instant help, making this a tool that truly empowers the teacher instead of promising to replace or automate her.
+It doesn't offer instant feedback, which is okay: Instead, it offers instant help, making this a tool that truly empowers the teacher instead of promising to replace or automate her.
 While this would be a great tool for solo homework, that hand-raising feature makes this app an especially good fit for the classroom; for example, teachers can use the dashboard to keep track of how kids are doing on an in-class activity in real time and respond accordingly.
 Whether kids are working solo or in groups, this is a great way for kids to be able to get their teacher's attention and get more support when they need it most.Continue reading Show less